Skip to content

 Mental health-related emergency department presentations are defined as presentations in public hospital emergency departments that have a principal diagnosis of mental and behavioural disorders.
 However, this does not include presentations of self-harm, which may have a principal diagnosis relating to the injury (AIHW 2021b).

 Mental health care can be provided by a range of services.
 While information about the use of some services is presented above, there are other services for which data are either not currently nationally collected or publicly reported.
-As a result, Indigenous Australians’ use of the mental health services from the following service providers is not reported above:
+As a result, First Nations people’s use of the mental health services from the following service providers is not reported above:

 • non-government organisations funded by the states, territories and the Australian Government